When you purchase a VPN service, it is always a good idea to ensure it is working correctly.

 Checking to see whether you are experiencing DNS leaks is pretty easy because there are online services that tell you what servers are handling those requests.
 For detailed information on DNS leak protection please visit our guide.
 To test for DNS leaks follow these simple steps:

-Navigate to ipleak.net without your VPN connected and make a note of the servers that your device connects to.
+Navigate to ipleak.net without your VPN and make a note of the servers that your device connects to.
 DNS requests will be handled by your ISP, and the IP addresses for your connection will register as belonging to your ISP.

 Connect to a VPN server.